AndrejOrsula/omniverse_rs/README.md

 > .docker/host/install_docker.bash
 > ```

+By running the Docker container, you are implicitly agreeing to the [NVIDIA Omniverse EULA](https://docs.omniverse.nvidia.com/platform/latest/common/NVIDIA_Omniverse_License_Agreement.html).
+If you do not agree to this license agreement, do not use this container.

 #### Build Image

 To build a new Docker image from [`Dockerfile`](Dockerfile), you can run [`.docker/build.bash`](.docker/build.bash) as shown below.